Penn Traffic: Big Bear

 In 2007, two former Penn Traffic executives were indicted on fraud charges.

-In early 2008, Penn Traffic closed its private bakery, Penny Curtiss.
-The bakery provided bread products for its own stores and other supermarket chains.
-Penn Traffic cited the loss of the local Aldi stores contract in August 2007 as the primary reason for the bakery's closing.
+In early 2008, Penn Traffic closed its private bakery, Penny Curtiss, citing the loss of the local Aldi stores contract in August 2007 as the primary reason for the bakery's closing.
 The company said the bakery was contributing less than 4% of Penn Traffic's total annual revenue.

-In December 2008 The Penn Traffic Company entered into a definitive agreement to sell its wholesale business segment to C&S Wholesale Grocers Inc.
+In December 2008, Penn Traffic entered into a definitive agreement to sell its wholesale business segment to C&S Wholesale Grocers Inc.

-On November 18, 2009, Penn Traffic filed for Chapter 11 bankruptcy protection after second-quarter losses of $7 million (the highest loss ever for the company), missed loan payments, and slower shipments from suppliers.
-Originally, the company intended to sell all of its assets by the end of 2009 and close on the deal or deals by the early January 2010.
+On November 18, 2009, Penn Traffic filed for Chapter 11 bankruptcy protection following second-quarter 2009 losses of $7 million, the highest loss ever for the company, missed loan payments, and slower shipments from suppliers.
+The company initially intended to sell all of its assets by the end of 2009 and close on the deal or deals by the early January 2010.

-As of January 9, 2010 Penn Traffic was entertaining 3 separate bids: $54 million from Price Chopper for 22 P&C Foods stores, a private bid of $36.5 million from a team of professional liquidators for all of P&C's assets and $85 million from Tops Markets for all of Penn Traffic's stores.
+As of January 9, 2010, Penn Traffic was entertaining three separate bids: $54 million from Price Chopper for 22 P&C Foods stores, a private bid of $36.5 million from a team of professional liquidators for all of P&C's assets and $85 million from Tops Markets for all of Penn Traffic's stores.

 Sale to Tops Markets

-On January 25, 2010, Tops Markets' bid was signed off by a Federal Judge in US Bankruptcy Court and was awarded the sale of all 79 Penn Traffic stores.
+On January 25, 2010, Tops Markets' bid was signed off by a federal judge in U.S. Bankruptcy Court and was awarded the sale of all 79 Penn Traffic stores.
 Closing occurred on Jan 29, 2010.
-The amount of the sale will be slightly more than the previously agreed upon price of $85 million cash and assumption of approximately $70 million of Penn Traffic's debt.
+The amount of the sale would be slightly more than the previously agreed upon price of $85 million cash and assumption of approximately $70 million of Penn Traffic's debt.

-The BiLo name survives in Pennsylvania as those stores are franchises, though three former locations have since converted to Tops.

-The P&C name (P&C Fresh) has been relaunched by three ex-PT executives in Cortland, NY; Ithaca, NY and Sayre, PA (this store has since sold to Tops).
+The BiLo and Riverside names survive in Pennsylvania, though three former locations have since converted to Tops.
+The P&C name (P&C Fresh) was later relaunched by three ex-PT executives in Cortland, New York, Ithaca, New York, and Sayre, Pennsylvania; the Sayre, Pennsylvania store has since sold to Tops.